Are you suffering from the symptoms of progesterone deficiency?

 Why is this important?

-In addition, synthetic progesterone may also cause depression, weight gain and other side effects which are not seen with bio-identical progesterone use.
+In addition, synthetic progesterone may also cause depression, weight gain, and other side effects (11) which are not seen with bio-identical progesterone use.

 And this makes sense if you think about it.

-Would you rather put an identical and exact replica of a hormone into your body (bio-identical hormones) or would rather put a synthetic not-quite-the-same version which acts similarly but not the same as the real hormone?
+Would you rather put an identical and exact replica of a hormone into your body (bio-identical hormones) or would rather put a synthetic not-quite-the-same version that acts similarly but is not the same as the real hormone?

 The answer should be obvious, you should be seeking out the identical version.